Bambu-Research-Group/RFID-Tag-Guide/README.md

 ### How to contribute

-If you have a Proxmark3 (or other RFID debugging tool), you can sniff and decrypt the contents of your Bambu Lab RFID tags and submit them via [Discord](https://discord.gg/zVfCVubwr7).
+If you have a Proxmark3 (or other RFID debugging tool), you can decrypt the contents of your Bambu Lab RFID tags and submit them via [Discord](https://discord.gg/zVfCVubwr7).
 A lot of the contents have been deciphered, but the more data we have, the easier it is to compare differences to learn what each byte represents and double-check our answers.

 ### Todos/Timeline/Next steps